FinleyVickers/Home-manager/README.md

 Also since we do not install home-manager, you cannot run the home-manager script from any directory and expect it to work.
 It must be run from within the nix-shell.
 (This is actually a feature!)

+# Wallpapers
+All wallpapers credits go to their respective artists.
+Credits go to the r/Unixporn discord and Alena Aenami (https://www.artstation.com/aenamiart).